Native American Nurses leading a Culture of Health

 2:00 PM - 3:00 PM ET

-Please join us at our next Culture of Health webinar, when we will celebrate and learn more about the National Alaska Native American Indian Nurses Association (NANAINA).
+During this Culture of Health webinar, we celebrated and learned about the National Alaska Native American Indian Nurses Association (NANAINA).
 NANAINA, an important member of the Future of Nursing: Campaign for Action Diversity Steering Committee, was founded in 1993 with the mission of uniting American Indian/Alaska Native (AI/AN) nurses and others who care for AI/AN people to improve the health and well-being of AI/AN people.

-Speakers include Lisa Martin, PhD, RN, president of NANAINA; Regina Eddie, PhD, RN, RWJF nursing and health policy collaborative fellow.
+Speakers included Lisa Martin, PhD, RN, president of NANAINA; Regina Eddie, PhD, RN, RWJF nursing and health policy collaborative fellow.

-- Learn about initiatives of NANAINA to promote a culture of health and well-being throughout Native communities.
+- Learned about initiatives of NANAINA to promote a culture of health and well-being throughout Native communities.

-- Discuss a recent study of the Navajo school system and its food environment, including potential policy implications.
+- Discussed a recent study of the Navajo school system and its food environment, including potential policy implications.

-- Engage with members of the Campaigns Diversity Steering Committee and learn how your Action Coalition can engage with NANAINA locally.
+- Engaged with members of the Campaigns Diversity Steering Committee and learn how your Action Coalition can engage with NANAINA locally.

-- Hear about the Native American Learning Collaborative launching in 2018, which will feature a series of webinars co-hosted by the Future of Nursing: Campaign for Action and NANAINA.
+- Heard about the Native American Learning Collaborative launching in 2018, which will feature a series of webinars co-hosted by the Future of Nursing: Campaign for Action and NANAINA.